-This book introduced me to quantum healing, a technique used to dissolve negative emotions such as fear, anger or resentment.
-I have used methods adapted from this book for many years to clear energy blocks, barriers and limiting beliefs (and stubborn back ache for that matter).
+This book introduced me to quantum healing, a technique to dissolve negative emotions such as fear, anger or resentment.
+I have used methods adapted from this book for many years as part of my daily emotional hygiene to clear energy blocks, emotional pain and limiting beliefs (and stubborn back ache for that matter).

 5. Awareness by Anthony De Mello

 This book is as blunt as they come!
-And it was a wake-up call right between the eyes for me.
-The direct message is sometimes hard to swallow and won't appeal to everybody.
+And it was a wake-up punch right between the eyes for me.
+His direct message is sometimes hard to swallow and won't appeal to everybody.

 6. The Untethered Soul: The Journey Beyond Yourself by Michael Singer

 Michael Singer teaches that our unhappiness is caused by us and thus we can change it.
 Our mind has expectations of how our life and the outside world should be.
 These likes, dislikes and preferences are created by our past experiences.

 I do not usually read autobiographies.
 But this is an entertaining account of the miracles that happen when you surrender yourself to the Universe and follow the path it lays out in front of you without (too much) resistance.
-Well worth a read.

 7. The Power of Now: A Guide to Spiritual Enlightenment by Eckhart Tolle